 (2) Whenever in any case the title of the Public Trustee is defective through the non-existence or non-issue of any instrument of title which ought to be issued, then the Public Trustee may require the same to be issued to him and the proper officer shall, upon application, issue the same to him accordingly.

-[Section 61 amended by No. 126 of 1987 s.
+[Section 61 amended: No. 126 of 1987 s.
 105.]

 62. Fees and commissions deemed testamentary expenses